balkeumlabs/tee-fl-0g/PROGRESS.md

 - Encrypt real model weights
 - Test with real data instead of simplified test data

-**3. 0G Storage** (Blocked - Needs 0G Team)
+**3. 0G Storage** ✅ (Working)
-- Currently blocked by SDK issue (ENS resolution error)
+- Fixed by checking official SDK documentation
+- Using correct API: `ZgFile.fromFilePath`, `Indexer`, `indexer.upload`
+- ENS issue resolved by disabling ENS in provider config
+- Uploads now working correctly on mainnet
-- Code updated to use file handles correctly
+- Ready for production use

+**4. 0G Marketplace** ⚠️ (SDK Issue - Needs 0G Team)
+- Marketplace SDK has internal dependency issue (`Cannot find module '../../common/automata '`)
+- This is an SDK package issue, not our code
+- Marketplace documentation is "coming soon" (not fully available)
-- Waiting for 0G team to fix SDK bug
+- Waiting for 0G team to fix SDK package or provide updated documentation
-- Once fixed: Enable uploads and test with real CIDs

 ### Short-Term Goals (Week 2)